luuuccasss/SecureChat/LEGAL_NOTICE.md

 ## Contact

-For legal questions, please open an issue on the project's GitHub repository.
+For legal questions, please open an issue on the project's GitHub repository: https://github.com/luuuccasss/SecureChat/issues

 ---